apache/fury/docs/protocols/xlang_object_graph_spec.md

-# Fury Java Serialization Specification
+# Cross language object graph serialization

 ## Spec overview

-Fury Java Serialization is an automatic object serialization framework that supports reference and polymorphism.
-Fury will convert an object from/to fury java serialization binary format.
-Fury has two core concepts for java serialization:
+Fury xlang serialization is an automatic object serialization framework that supports reference and polymorphism.
+Fury will convert an object from/to fury xlang serialization binary format.
+Fury has two core concepts for xlang serialization:

-- **Fury Java Binary format**
+- **Fury xlang binary format**
-- **Framework to convert object to/from Fury Java Binary format**
+- **Framework implemented in different languages to convert object to/from Fury xlang binary format**

 The serialization format is a dynamic binary format.
 The dynamics and reference/polymorphism support make Fury flexible, much more easy to use, but